clemstoquart/spring-boot-sample/README.md

 Simple Spring Boot 1.4 app designed for training purpose.

+## Presentation

+Presentation slides are available in the `slides` folder.

+Open the `index.html` file in your favorite browser to watch it.

 ## Tools required

 You need a JDK 8 and Gradle 2.14.1 to build and run this app.